✓ Former Prosecutor & Public Defense Lawyers

 Our former Deputy District Attorney Prosecutor & Public Defense lawyers prosecuted and defended 1,000's of cases working as government lawyers.
 We know how prosecutors & police investigate and construct cases against you, where to find any weaknesses and how to create the most successful defense strategies.

 Our lawyers not only know the system, they are at home in it.
-Our Orange County criminal lawyers and Los Angeles criminal defense lawyers have a proven track record of 60+ years of combined experience successfully handling over 8,000+ cases and jury trials.
+Our criminal defense lawyers have a proven track record of 60+ years of combined experience successfully handling over 8,000+ cases and jury trials throughout Southern California.

 Top Rated Criminal Defense Lawyers